What are haptics on iPhone

 3. Create your own custom vibration patterns

-Okay, this one is pretty cool; you can create your own custom vibration pattern for alerts, calls, texts, or specific contacts; here's how:
+You can create your own custom vibration pattern for alerts, calls, texts, or specific contacts in Haptics settings.
+Here's how:

-1. Open Settings > Sounds & Haptics > Ringtone >Vibration.
+Open Settings > Sounds & Haptics > Ringtone > Haptics.

 If you want to set this for a specific contact so you know who is calling without even looking, here's how: